-As the main ST3 recruitment round 1 draws to a close, in May 2017, a period of national 'clearing' will be introduced only for specialties using the cascadable application model, ie acute internal medicine, cardiology, endocrinology and diabetes, geriatric medicine and renal medicine.
+As the main ST3 recruitment round 1 draws to a close a period of national 'clearing' will be introduced only for specialties using the cascadable application model: acute internal medicine, cardiology, endocrinology and diabetes, geriatric medicine and renal medicine.

-Some regions will have filled all available post vacancies, and will still have reserve lists of eligible & appointable candidates who are keen to gain a post; at the same time, other regions will still have post vacancies available, but will have exhausted their list of prospective candidates.
+Some regions will have filled all vacancies, and will still have reserve lists of appointable candidates; at the same time, other regions will still have vacancies available, but will have exhausted their list of candidates.

-Because of this, the clearing process allows candidate applications to be transferred between regions to allow further posts to be filled.
+Consequently the clearing process allows candidate applications to be transferred between regions to allow further vacancies to be filled.

 Vacancies which remain available after the main round will be collated and all candidates eligible for clearing will be contacted and invited to preference.
-Offers will then be made, in order of the total score awarded in the main round.
+Candidates will then be ranked to be considered for offer in order of the total score awarded in the main round.

 As with preferencing in the main round, candidates can preference as few or as many posts as they like and if they do not preference, they cannot be made an offer.